Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Introduction

-In the figure an almond-shaped region, which we call ``Eye of the Tiger'' ($EoT$) is visible.
-We will show that for fixed values of $K, \rho$ and as $n$ tends to infinity, the zeros of $\mathcal T_n(s)$ will eventually vacate any closed set $\mathcal K$ not intersecting the (closure of) $EoT$ or, which is the same, the zeros will eventually lie in an $\epsilon$--fattening of $EoT$.
+In the figure, an almond-shaped region, which we call ``Eye of the Tiger'' (${\rm EoT}$) is visible.
+We will show that for fixed values of $K$, $\rho$ and as $n$ tends to infinity, the zeros of $\mathcal T_n(s)$ will eventually vacate any closed set $\mathcal K$ not intersecting the (closure of) ${\rm EoT}$ or, which is the same, the zeros will eventually lie within $\epsilon$-distance of ${\rm EoT}$.